docker/docs/docker-for-mac/index.md

 ### Docker Daemon

-You can configure options on the Docker daemon that determine how your containers will run.
+You can configure options on the Docker daemon that determine how your containers run.
 You can configure some **Basic** options on the daemon with interactive settings, or switch to **Advanced** to edit the JSON directly.

 The settings offered on **Basic** dialog can be